YoStM/accessible-budget/readme.md

 Monthly budget manager developed with accessibility in mind.

 ## Background
-I am student in web development.
+I am a student in web development.
 I want to learn and practice new skills around the concept of "digital accessibility".
-It happens that I also need an app to manage the family monthly budget and I have to develop a personal project in order to graduate in November 2022.
+It happens that I also need an app to manage the family monthly budget, and I have to work on a personal project in order to graduate in November 2022.

 ## Main objectives
 1. Learn new skills and potentially new libraries and/or framework.